-Solar power consists of capturing the suns energy and converting it into power.
-Yes, it’s that simple for us.
-Solar power is a very cost-efficient way of travelling.
-It allows for many awesome camping adventures, without having to live by torch light or most importantly, without a decent coffee in the mornings.
+Solar power consists of capturing the sun's energy and converting it into power.
+Yes, it’s that simple.
+Using the power of the sun is a very cost-efficient way of travelling and allows for many awesome camping adventures, without having to live by torch light or more importantly, without a decent coffee in the mornings.

-Solar power has become more and more popular in the caravanning and camping world because it’s so easy and because there are so many types of solar panels available.
-But even if you have fixed solar panels mounted to your roof, it’s always important to have back up solar for those times you are camped in a shady spot, or for the winter sun.
+Solar energy has become more and more popular in the caravanning and camping world because it’s so easy and because there are so many types of solar panels available.
+But even if you have fixed solar panels mounted to your roof, it’s always important to have back up solar for those times when you’re camped in a shady spot or embracing the winter sun.
 We love our lightweight 115 watt REDARC solar blanket as it’s such a versatile way to charge 12 volt battery systems.

 How does it all work?

-Simple - energy from the sun hits our solar panels and converts this into power.
-We absolutely love this power system and it means we can now save on caravan parks and hit those far off places whilst living comfortably.
-We have around 1000kw of solar panel power which charges the battery super-fast including our REDARC solar blanket.
+Simple - energy from the sun hits our portable solar panels and converts this into power.
+We absolutely love this system and it means we can now save on caravan parks and hit those far off places whilst living comfortably.
+We have around 1000kw of solar panel power, including our REDARC solar blanket, which charges the battery super-fast.

-This system also allows us to use the air compressor, toaster, Thermomix, kettle and televisions plus our washing machine.
+This system also allows us to use the air compressor, toaster, Thermomix, kettle, television and washing machine.
 It’s absolutely awesome!
-So when your battery runs out of power on those hot summer days you can rely on us to have cold drinks.
+So, when your battery runs out of power on those hot summer days you can rely on us to have cold drinks.

 Is it really this simple?

-So we are now educated and with all this knowledge fresh in our minds, we thought we would share this information with you.
-I wish we had known a lot of this three years ago, and even though we did our research then, we never really understood our full solar needs.
+So, since we are now educated and have all this knowledge fresh in our minds, we thought we would share this information with you.
+I wish we had known a lot of this three years ago, and even though we did our research then, we never really understood our solar needs.

 This is what we have in and on our van:

-- Mounted solar panels to our roof – We have 3 x 150 watt and 4 x 80 watt
+- Mounted solar panels on our roof – We have 3 x 150 watt and 4 x 80 watt

 - A solar blanket or portable solar panels - We have 115 watt REDARC Solar Blanket

-- Lithium battery – We have 400 amp hours
+- Lithium camping battery – We have 400 amp hours

 - Inverter – We have a 3000w Inverter

-- DCDC Battery charger – Making sure your batteries are full by the time you get to camp this will charge your batteries whilst driving
+- DCDC Battery charger – To make sure your batteries are full by the time you get to camp this will charge your batteries whilst driving

 - Battery monitor

 Now, this setup is quite advanced.
-A long-lasting setup that may cost a little bit when starting out but will prove to not be a waste of money.
-This fantastic battery and solar power system effectively gives you unlimited power. iPad, coffee machines, toasters, kettles and laptops can all be charged and run whilst free camping!
+A long-lasting solar panel setup for camping may cost a little bit when starting out but will quickly prove to be money well spent.
+This fantastic battery and portable solar panel for camping system effectively gives us unlimited power. iPad, coffee machines, toasters, kettles, and laptops can all be charged and run whilst free camping!

-Billy is our kettle....
-Billy is very loved!
-Billy is great...
-Our mini kettle from Anaconda is the perfect example of why we no longer have to waste gas and wait minutes for the jog to boil.
-Nope, you guessed it instead our REDARC solar blanket charges our batteries from the sun.
+Billy is our much-loved kettle!
+A mini kettle from Anaconda, Billy is the perfect example of why we no longer have to waste gas and wait minutes for camp stove to boil our water.
+Instead our REDARC solar blanket keeps our battery charged from the sun.

 Our family is one of those that has toast pretty much every morning for breakfast.
-Yes you can grill it but we much prefer the good old toaster.
+Yes, you can grill it, but we much prefer the good old toaster.
 Easy.
 Quick.
 Simple.
-This uses around 1.5% of our lithium battery which we think is fantastic considering it is quickly charged back up with the REDARC solar blanket.
+This uses around 1.5% of our lithium battery which we think is fantastic considering it is quickly charged back up with REDARC’s portable solar panels.

-This one is quite a big appliance that is 100% needed on a daily basis.
-Why not just wait until you get to a caravan park?
-We say ‘Why wait when our batteries can handle it?’
+This one is quite a big appliance that is 100% needed on a daily basis for our family.
+Why not just wait until you get to a caravan park or camp site?
+We say, ‘Why wait when our batteries can handle it?’
 Our washing machine will use more water than power at around 10% of our battery but if you do this in the middle of the day, zero charge difference is noticed!

 Where to start and how to achieve this?

 The awesome team from Install ‘a’ Gadget in Perth, Western Australia helped us out with this project.
-Their fantastic team of experts got the job done super well...
-So, in saying all this it’s a good idea to write down and research everything you would like before the project.
+Their fantastic team of experts got the job done super well!
+The main thing we would recommend, when designing your solar setup is to write down everything you want to run on it and go from there.